emilyriehl/yoneda/simplicial-hott/9-yoneda.md

         (yon-evid-partial A AisSegal a b phi x g) (yon-evid-ap A AisSegal a b phi x g)

+-- By funext, these are equals as functions of g pointwise in x.
 #def yon-evid-once-pointwise
     (funext : FunExt)
     (A : U)                 -- The ambient type.